 Japan Risk – The Nature Of Domestic Companies

 The situation of low-to-negative interest rates does not affect only Japan.
 Europe is another area where insurance companies are competing with the previously unimaginable reality of debt investments that cost money to own.
 This is however where the comparison ends.
 The Japanese insurance industry, like the Japanese banking industry is highly protectionist.
 Foreign insurers active in the Japanese insurance market are only permitted to operate as a Japanese insurer would; what this means is that they are not allowed to release products that would provide them with a competitive edge over domestic players (and how would they -not- have a fundamental underlying advantage when their capital base is denominated in a currency which attracts a rate of interest that is not negative?).
 In Japan, despite seeing the same logo and sign above the door as your insurance market-leader from your home country, the ‘foreign insurer’ is actually a Japanese company, is legally a separate entity from its foreign father, and has its own range of products solely for distribution in Japan.
 The products themselves are usually eerily similar to the other products on offer from other Japanese providers; so much so that often they offer no “international” advantage whatsoever.

 Many Japanese insurers have businesses and subsidiaries overseas, but not all of them do, and even the ones that do still source the vast majority of their premium revenue from here in Japan.
 Not only are Japanese insurers geographically positioned to be exposed to Japan’s waning economy and population, they are also exposed to its currency, it’s government debt and its negative interest rates.
-“Foreign” insurance companies, particularly the multi-nationals, are far more diversified in terms of products, policy-holder geography, currency risk, and most importantly, the investment assets they hold on their books to meet the cost of their obligations.
+“Foreign” insurance companies, particularly the multi-nationals, are far more diversified in terms of products, policy-holder geography, currency risk, and most importantly, the investment assets that they hold on their books to meet the cost of their obligations.

 [ Sources ]